spacecloud-io/space-cloud/docs/manual/user-management/signin.md

 **status:** Number describing the http status code of the response.
 Following values are possible:
 - 200 - Successful sign in
-- 400 - No user with the given email and password
+- 404 - No user with the given email
+- 401 - The given credentials are not correct
 - 500 - Internal server error

 **data:** The data object consists of the following fields: